-As CEO of Tech Nation and former CEO of Tech City, Gerard Grech is one of the UK’s leading futurists.
-He advises the UK government on tech and digital policies and has done for the last 8 years, with more than 30% of all UK tech unicorns ever created have come through one of the growth programs his organization runs.
+Gerard Grech is one of the UK and Europe’s leading tech futurists.
+A long-standing adviser to the UK government on tech and digital policies, he works at the forefront of the digital revolution; as the founding Chief Executivesof Tech Nation, more than 30% of all UK tech unicorns ever created in the country’s history have already passed through one of its growth accelerator programs.

-Prior to Tech Nation, Gerard spent four years as CEO of Tech City, the government-backed organisation focused on accelerating the growth of London and the UK’s tech sector.
-During this time, he supported over 40,000 fast-growth digital tech companies around the country and worked both with number 10 and the UK’s top digital entrepreneurs to determine policies that would fuel growth and define digital life, addressing, for instance, issues such as privacy and roaming.
+Prior to Tech Nation, Gerard was CEO of Tech City UK, the government-backed organisation, tasked with growing London and the UK’s tech sector.
+He supported over 5,000 fast-growth digital tech companies around the UK, working with policy-makers and top entrepreneurs on policies to fuel digital growth and addressing issues such as privacy and roaming.

-Since the birth of Tech City, the UK’s tech industry has grown to become the second-largest recipient in the world of global tech investment, with its ecosystem now being valued at just under $1 trillion.
-This is over seventeen times its value ten years ago.
+Since the founding of Tech City and Tech Nation, the UK’s tech industry has grown to become the second-largest recipient of global tech investment in 2022, with an ecosystem now valued at just under $1 trillion (more than 17 seventeen times its value 10 years ago).

-Gerard has not only helped shape a multitude of revolutionary tech and digital products, but also the entire ecosystem they sit within.
-He is uniquely poised to discuss how this ecosystem will evolve and what the future of tech, entrepreneurship, and digital society will look like.
+Having helped shape both a multitude of revolutionary tech and digital products, and the entire ecosystem they sit within, Gerard has in-depth knowledge of what the future of tech, entrepreneurship, and digital society will look like.

-Beyond fuelling entrepreneurship and economic growth, Gerard has worked to solve many of society’s most pressing issues, including climate change, through tech innovation.
-Tech Nation’s Net Zero Programme, for example, nurtures companies whose products will reduce greenhouse gas emissions.
-This is especially pertient given that 40% of global emission reductions rely on technologies not yet commercially deployed.
+Beyond fuelling entrepreneurship and economic growth, Gerard also works to solve big pressing issues through tech innovation.
+He created Tech Nation’s Net Zero Programme, which nurtures companies developing products to greenhouse gas emissions.
+This is especially pertinent given that 40% of global emission reductions rely on technologies not yet commercially deployed.
+He also created Libra, a programme to grow a more representative leadership among founders from all backgrounds, especially from black and ethic minorities.

-In his talks, Gerard Grech reflects on how we can ensure that technology, AI, and digital resources are deployed for the greater good, and how to create policies and environments that fuel innovation and social and economic prosperity.
+In his talks, Gerard Grech reflects on how technology, AI and digital resources can be deployed for the greater good, and how best to create strategies and environments to fuel innovation and prosperity.

 What will fuel the future growth of the next Technology Unicorns ($1Bn valued businesses)?